top of page

 1. Change Your Diet.

-This approach involves the deliberate exposure to a speciality light fixture, called a therapy lamp.
-If you use this light in the mornings or during non-standard daylight hours it is found to be very effective.
+This approach involves staying near a window or outside where the sun can hit yoru body and eyes.
+If this is not possible you can try a therapy lamp.
+Those exposed to light in the mornings or during non-standard daylight hours finds it to be very effective.

 SEEK PROFESSIONAL HELP